 Islam For Smart Dummies by Peter Burrows – 1/11/15 – firstname.lastname@example.org

 Last week, masked gunmen stormed the Paris office of a satirical newspaper, Charlie Hebdo, killing 12 people.
 French television showed footage of two men leaving the building shouting in French: “We have avenged the Prophet Muhammad.
 We have killed Charlie Hebdo.”
-They also shouted in Arabic, “Allahu akbar” or “God is great.”
+They also shouted in Arabic, “Allahu akbar,” which means “Allah is greater.”